ArneBachmann/sos/docs/TUTORIAL.md

 [EXIT]
 ```

+The first defines a user-global SOS configuration setting unless using `--local` which would apply to the current checkout only (in contrast to what Git does via `--global`).
+The useChangesCommand setting determines the behavior of the `status` command to show the repository stats instead of the checkout status (if `off` use `status --repo[sitory]` to show the stats).

 Ok, so we know that `make.bat` has been modified.
-Let's display the changes in detail:
+Let's display the changes in more detail:

 ```bash
 sos diff